 What an amazing day out.
 Please email meif you'd like to take part next time - everyone is welcome, whatever your age, experience or ability, and it's all free.
 What could be better eh?

-Another aspect of my work is my events: I do around 50 days of educational/inspirational work a year, both in the UK and abroad.
-Email me if you would like to book a talk, workshop or school visit.
-If you are interested in a particular aspect of my work, want to follow the creation of an individual book or find out more about my SketchCrawls, check out the labels below.
+Email me if you would like to book a talk or workshop.
+If you are interested in a particular aspect of my work, want to follow an individual project, or find out more about my free monthly SketchCrawls, check out the labels below.